vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 respect to the sandals of the guru, penetrates in this doctrine, you will assuredly punish him. //195//

-*ajṇātvā tu kulācāram ayaṣṭ vā gurupādukām* /
+*ajṇātvā tu kulācāram ayaṣṭvā gurupādukām* /

 *yo ‘smin śāstre parvarteta taṁ tvaṁ pīḍ ayasi dhruvam* //195//